isomerpages/wsg-vca/index.md

         - title: DOWNLOAD PROGRAMME KIT
           description: Programme kit for students
           url: https://file.go.gov.sg/pvcaprogkit.pdf
-  - infobar:
-      title: How to connect with a VCA?
-      id: infobar
-      button: Find out how to get started
-      url: /application-process/
   - infopic:
       title: Keen to connect with a VCA?
       id: infopic